Scott Sowers: Background and stage work

 Sowers began his career as a stage actor.
-In 1989 New York Magazine praised his "excellent" performance as Starns in the play Heathen Valley.
-In 1991 he established the Signature Theater Company with James Houghton.
-In 1992 the Chicago Sun-Times noted Sowers' "formidable colonel" in a stage production of A Few Good Men at the Shubert Theatre.
+In 1989, New York Magazine praised his "excellent" performance as Starns in the play Heathen Valley.
+In 1991, he established the Signature Theater Company with James Houghton.
+In 1992, the Chicago Sun-Times noted Sowers' "formidable colonel" in a stage production of A Few Good Men at the Shubert Theatre.
 The production later went on a national tour, which won him the Drama-Logue Award for Performance.

 In 1996, Sowers played Will Masters on stage in a Broadway production of Bus Stop.
-In 2004 he played Stanley Kowalski in A Streetcar Named Desire at Studio 54 in New York City; the following year, John C. Reilly played the part and Sowers played the more minor part of Steve.
-In 2007 he appeared on Broadway in Inherit the Wind.
+In 2004, he played Stanley Kowalski in A Streetcar Named Desire at Studio 54 in New York City; the following year, John C. Reilly played the part and Sowers played the more minor part of Steve.
+In 2007, he appeared on Broadway in Inherit the Wind.

 With the Ensemble Studio Theatre, Sowers appeared in productions of Matthew and the Pastor’s Wife, Lenin’s Embalmers, Princes of Waco, Lucy and Hand to God.
 He has also appeared on stage in the Wilma Theater of Philadelphia, the Long Wharf Theater of New Haven, Connecticut in 2003, the Actor's Theater of Louisville, the Baltimore Center Stage, and the Oslo Festival in Norway.
-In September 2012 he appeared at the Valborg Theatre of Appalachian State University in Romulus Linney ...
+In September 2012, he appeared at the Valborg Theatre of Appalachian State University in Romulus Linney ...
 Back Home in the Mountains: A Tribute to Romulus Linney.

 Film and television roles

 Sowers starred in the 1995 Steven Seagal film Under Siege 2: Dark Territory as one of the mercenaries, and has played detectives and police officers in various films and television series, including Cracker, where he played Detective Parker from 1997 to 1999, and a prison guard in the 1995 film Dead Man Walking.
 He appeared in A Season for Miracles (1999), and several episodes of Law & Order and its spinoffs, Law & Order: Special Victims Unit and Law & Order: Criminal Intent.
 He also made an appearance in Erin Brockovich in 2000.

-In 2009 he portrayed Uncle Drake in the TV series Get Hit.
+In 2009, he portrayed Uncle Drake in the TV series Get Hit.
 This was followed by a role as Joseph Earl Dinler in the Boardwalk Empire episode "Anastasia" in 2010.
 In 2010 he also played an unrepentant condemned man in the acclaimed Coen Brothers film True Grit opposite Jeff Bridges.
 In 2013 he had a minor role as Russo in an episode of the CBS series Blue Bloods.

 Other work

 Sowers has done dramatic readings for audiobooks, notably many of Hunter S. Thompson's works, and provided voice characterization for the short documentary film An American Synagogue.
 California Bookwatch praised Sowers' "dramatic prowess which translates well to audio as he tells of a police chief forced into identifying a dead woman".
-In 2003 he provided the voice of Victor Zsasz for the video game Batman: Dark Tomorrow, and in 2011 he provided the voice of Arnie in the videogame Homefront.
+In 2003 he provided the voice of Scarface's men for the video game Batman: Dark Tomorrow, and in 2011 he provided the voice of Arnie in the videogame Homefront.